 When someone else’s negligence is the reason a child has been injured, what legal rights – and what recourse – do the parents have?
-How can a Pasadena personal injury attorney help?
+How can a Pasadena medical malpractice attorney help?

 IF YOUR CHILD IS INJURED, WHERE CAN YOU FIND LEGAL HELP?

 But first things first: If your child is injured by someone else’s negligence – in a traffic crash, by a dog bite, at a swimming pool, in a sports competition, or even at birth in an incident of medical malpractice, a parent or guardian must obtain legal advice and representation immediately.

 In southern California, parents must reach out as quickly as possible to a qualified personal injury attorney who can explain your family’s rights and fight on your family’s behalf for the compensation – and for the justice – that your family and child will need and deserve.

 What kinds of injuries are most frequently sustained by young children?
 Kids can get seriously hurt on the playground or riding a bicycle.
 They sustain most of the reported swimming pool injuries and dog bite injuries.

 And of course, just like adults, kids get injured in traffic accidents, by defective consumer products, and in incidents of medical malpractice.
 The most severe injuries to children include but are not limited to:

 2. severe back and neck injuries

 The results of these kinds of injuries may be permanent or temporary brain damage, partial or complete paralysis, disfigurement, and/or disability.
 These conditions are tragic for anyone, but a child may be facing a lifetime of surgeries, treatments, and medical care.

 WHERE AND HOW DO INJURIES TO CHILDREN HAPPEN?